BitsAndAtoms/Hospital-Admin-App/readme.txt

 		results after the appointment had passed.

 	FormLogin: The username entered isn't case sensitive, and accepts upper or lowercase letters.
 The password is case sensitive.

+	FormAdmin: A try catch was added to fix this but it is included as a precaution.
+If the user clicks on the non-filled in column heading the application would crash but an identical data grid view in the NurseForm would not.
+It is no longer a bug.